AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

       ``simulate`` call will be used.
 If this is the first time ``simulate`` is called, then a default set of values is used.

-   2: With up to three positions arguments, described above.
+   2: With up to four positions arguments, described above.

+   Finally, you can pass steps keyword argument instead of points.

+   steps (Optional) Number of steps at which the output is sampled where the samples are evenly spaced.
+Steps = points-1.
+Steps and points may not both be specified.

    :returns: a numpy array with each selected output time series being a
              column vector, and the 0'th column is the simulation time.